AlainP29/AlainP29/README.md

 - 👋 Hi, I’m Alain
 - 👀 I’m interested in .NET Core, HTML, CSS, C# and Grbl
 - 🌱 I’m currently learning Blazor
-- 💞️ I’m looking to collaborate on automation and/or medical projects
+- 💞️ I’m looking to collaborate on automation and/or medical software projects

 <!---
 AlainP29/AlainP29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.